 They also cause sluggish flow in the river directly upstream as well as the build up of silt and habitat damage, which in turn impact biodiversity.

-River Beane.
+Cedar Close weir bypass channel project is intended to contribute to the restoration of the River Beane.
 The project is a partnership between East Herts Council, the Countryside Management Service and the Environment Agency.
 It is part of ongoing efforts to improve the Beane – a globally rare chalkstream.

 Save Beane Marshes group has seen a huge amount of progress in 2022.
 The first and perhaps most importantly a fence was erected around the field and cattle brought onto the field to graze.